picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.18 =
+* Fixed category id bug.
+Reported and fixed by Eric Celeste / http://eric.clst.org, thanks!
+* Improved template system a liitle bit, now you can pass an HTML tag and a CSS class to sorround each field on your template.
+* Added category link which wasn't working after previous big update.

 = 0.17.1 =
 * Fixed displaying of "Author:" even when not being called.